mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

 IBM MobileFirst Platform Foundation
 ===
-## LTPA SSO Based Sample
+## Using LTPA Based SSO Security Check Sample
 A sample application demonstrating use of the [LTPA SSO](https://www.wikiwand.com/en/IBM_Lightweight_Third-Party_Authentication) based Security Check to protect an [IBM MobileFirst Platform](http://www-03.ibm.com/software/products/en/mobilefirstplatform) resource adapter.
 This will allow your application to call a user repository on the liberty server like [LDAP](https://www.wikiwand.com/en/Lightweight_Directory_Access_Protocol).

 This sample contains 4 components:

-1. [The LTPA SSO Based Security Check](/ltpa-based-sso) - This security check validates that the incoming request contains a valid LTPA2 cookie, and extracts the user from it.
+1. [The LTPA SSO Based Security Check](./ltpa-based-sso) - This security check validates that the incoming request contains a valid LTPA2 cookie, and extracts the user from it.
-2. [The Resource Adapter](/HelloLTPAUserResourceAdapter) - This is the resource adapter which is protected by the LTPA SSO Based Security Check.
+2. [The Resource Adapter](./HelloLTPAUserResourceAdapter) - This is the resource adapter which is protected by the LTPA SSO Based Security Check.
-3. [The WAR project](/plain-war) - This is the WAR project which has the protected resources by Liberty / WebSphere.
+3. [The WAR project](./plain-war) - This is the WAR project which has the protected resources by Liberty / WebSphere.
-4. [The Sample Swift Application](/LTPABasedSSOSample) - This sample calls the resource adapter and displays an alert with "Hello {User}" after a successful authentication.
+4. [The Sample Swift Application](./LTPABasedSSOSample) - This sample calls the resource adapter and displays an alert with "Hello {User}" after a successful authentication.

 ### Prerequisites
 1. Understanding the IBM MobileFirst Platform [Authentication and Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
 2. Understanding the IBM MobileFirst Platform [Java Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/java-adapters/)
-3. Pre installed IBM MobileFirst Platform [development environment](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/)
+3. Pre-installed IBM MobileFirst Platform [development environment](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/)

 ### Usage
 - Deploy the security check and the resource adapter: